Zamesov26/tg_new_bot/docs/deployment.md

 ## Overview

-This document describes how to deploy the sveta_bot application to a production environment.
+This document describes how to deploy the wonderland application to a production environment.
 The application consists of two main components:

 1. **Telegram Bot Service** - The core bot application
 2. **Admin Panel** - Django-based administration interface